hoytech/gzip-unrsyncable/README.md

     $ perl -e 'print "A"x100_000' | gzip -c --rsyncable | wc -c
     3020

 The way `gzip --rsyncable` works is by looking for particular patterns in its input data.
-Specifically, it queus a stream flush whenever the last 4096 bytes sum to 0 (mod 4096).
+Specifically, it queues a stream flush whenever the last 4096 bytes sum to 0 (mod 4096).

 The `gzip-unrsyncable` script also looks for these patterns and, when it detects one, modifies the last byte to break the pattern.
 This prevents `gzip --rsyncable` from flushing its stream: